-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments COMMISSION PROPOSAL PL (Drafting): new paragraphs: 3.
-Very large online platforms as defined in article 25, should publish their terms and conditions in all official languages of the Union.
-4. The Digital Services Coordinator of each Member State has the right to request very large online platforms, to apply measures and tools of content moderation, including algorithmic decision-making and human review reflecting Member State's socio-cultural context.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments online platforms, to apply measures and tools of content moderation, including algorithmic decision-making and human review reflecting Member State's socio-cultural context.
 Framework for this cooperation as well as specific measures thereof may be laid down in national legislation and be notified to the European Commission.
-3. Notwithstanding the right in article 12(3), the Digital Services Coordinator of each Member State, by means of national legislation, may seek to request from a very large online platform to cooperate with the Digital Services Coordinator of the Member State in question in handling specific legal content removal cases in which there is reason to believe that Member State's socio-cultural context may have played a vital role.
-FR (Drafting): PL (Comments): Article 12 applies to all intermediate service providers.
-As regards very large online platforms, we believe the requirements for their terms and conditions should be strengthened.
-Terms and conditions concerning acceptable and non-acceptable content should not be imposed in an entirely arbitrary manner by providers of intermediary services, and in particular by very large online platforms.
+3. Notwithstanding the right in article 12(3), the Digital Services Coordinator of each Member State, by means of national legislation, may seek to request from a very large online platform to cooperate with the Digital Services Coordinator of the Member State in question in handling specific legal content removal cases in which there is reason to believe that Member State's socio-cultural context may have played a vital role. an entirely arbitrary manner by providers of intermediary services, and in particular by very large online platforms.
 The management of content by very large platforms - in this case, social networks - should therefore take into account the socio-cultural context of the user's country, and rules should be available in all official languages of the EU countries at which the service is targeted.
-FR (Comments): The application of the 'traceability of traders' obligation is far too narrow in scope.
-The "know your business customers" obligations should not be limited to online marketplaces.
-The provision of illegal digital content inevitably relies on the services of other intermediaries for infrastructure and support, for example, providers of website hosting Article 12a Providers of website hosting services, domain services, domain registrars/registries or content delivery networks.
-Therefore, those
+Article 13 HU (Comments): Transparency reporting obligations for providers of intermediary services In addition to micro and small businesses, hosting services and online platforms can also be provided by individuals, typically on a non-profit basis (online forums, clubs, etc.).
+We believe it would be appropriate to extend the exemptions for micro and small enterprises to them as well.
+ES (Comments): It is considered appropriate to impose the